 For students interested in obtaining a practical degree of fluency in spoken English.
 Further analysis of conversation strategies.
 Includes verbal and nonverbal communication within large and small groups or between two people.
 Emphasizes differences between formal and colloquial language, based on American attitudes and culture.
 Recommended for Intermediate ESL 2 and Intermediate ESL 3 students.
-Open Entry/Open Exit.
+Open Entry/ Open Exit.

-Personal Discovery for Employability
+English As a Second Language 600 Personal Discovery for Employability